Withdraw your data from YLCE

 Jillian Rennie Appeal ends having raised £26,000February 2nd, 2015

-The Jillian Rennie Appeal ended in February 2015, 25 years after YLCE Awards had been created and raised a total of £26,000 for the Fund.
+The Jillian Rennie Appeal ended in February 2015, 25 years after the establishment of the YLCE Awards The appeal raised a total of £26,000 for the Fund.